PapersOfMathieuNls/clever-commit/combined.md

 - Ability to leverage many years of historical data of inter-related projects, hence allowing development teams to share their experiences in fixing bugs.
 - Easy integration of CLEVER into  developers' work flow based on the tool's ability to operate at commit-time.
 - Precision and recall of the tool (79% and 65% respectively) demonstrating CLEVER's capabilities to catch many defects that would otherwise end up in the code repository.
 For the second question, the participants proposed to add a feedback loop to CLEVER where the input of software developers is taken into account during classification.
 The objective is to reduce the number of false negatives (risky commits that are flagged as non-risky) and false positives (non-risky commits that are flagged as risky).
-The feedback loop mechanism would work as follows:
-When a commit is misclassified by the tool, the software developer can choose to ignore CLEVER's recommendation and report the misclassified commit.
+The feedback loop mechanism would work as follows: When a commit is misclassified by the tool, the software developer can choose to ignore CLEVER's recommendation and report the misclassified commit.
 If the fix proposition is not used, then, we would give that particular pattern less strength over other patterns automatically.

-Indeed, we do not need manual input for this stage as CLEVER knowns the state of the commit before the proposal and after.
-If both version of (i.e. before and after the proposal) are identical we can mark the proposition as not helpful.
-We can also compensate for human error (i.e. a developer not using a proposition when s/he should have) if the commit was indeed introducing a defect.
-We would know this by using the same processes that allowed us to build our database of defect-commits as described in section \ref{sec:offline}.
+We do not need manual input from the user because CLEVER knows the state of the commit before the recommendation and after.
+If both versions are identical then we can mark the recommendation as not helpful.
+This way, we can also compensate for human error (i.e., a developer rejecting CLEVER recommendation when the commit was indeed introducing a defect.
+We would know this by using the same processes that allowed us to build our database of defect-commits as described in Section \ref{sec:offline}.
+This feature is currently under development.

-This feature is currently being added to CLEVER and we intend to report on its performances in the future.

-It is noteworthy that Ubisoft’s developers participating to the workshop did not think that the amount of non-relevant fix propositions was preventing CLEVER to be deployed in production.
-In their point of view, the performances of CLEVER in terms of classification will already make a significative impact as suspicious commits will receive extended reviews and/or further investigations.
+It is worth noting that Ubisoft developers who participated to this study did not think that CLEVER fixes that were deemed irrelevant were a barrier to the deployment of CLEVER.
+In their point of view, the performance of CLEVER in terms of classification should make a significant impact as suspicious commits will receive extended reviews and/or further investigations.

 We are also investigating the use of adaptive learning techniques to improve the classification mechanism of CLEVER.
 In addition to this, the participants discussed the limitation of CLEVER as to its inability to deal with automatically generated code.
 We are currently working with Ubisoft's developers to address this limitation.

 ## Deployment of CLEVER at Ubisoft